joshleblanc/ilex/README.md

 class FoobarComponent < ApplicationComponent render do
     div do
-      p "Wow this is kind of neat"
+      para "Wow this is kind of neat" end end end
-    end
-  end
-end